 The power of attorney document includes a certificate that must be signed by a solicitor or medical doctor.
 This is to confirm that you can make and understand your own decisions.
-This is called having mental capacity.
+This is called having mental capacity (pages 61 to 63).